-Advanced Placement (AP) courses are options for able students who want to enrich and challenge themselves in particular subjects by working on university-level material while still in high school.
-Evan Hardy Collegiate provides AP courses in Calculus, English and Studio Art, and is the only collegiate in the city to offer AP-level courses in Computer Science, Physics and Psychology.
+Advanced Placement (AP) courses are options for students who want to enrich and challenge themselves in particular subjects by working on university-level material while still in high school.

 Students can earn university credit and must be committed to thinking and working at a high level.
-Students can choose a single AP course or any combination of AP courses that suit them (provided they have the prerequisites).
-The courses provide students with a first-year university level of work with the possibility of receiving university class credit if examination results are considered acceptable.
-It is highly recommended that students consult with the AP teacher prior to enrolling in the respective course to help ensure that this is the right academic route to pursue.
+Students can choose a single AP course or any combination of AP courses that suit them, provided they have the prerequisites.
+The courses provide students with first-year university level work with the possibility of receiving university class credit if examination results are considered acceptable.
+It is highly recommended that students consult with the AP teacher prior to enrolling in the respective course to help ensure this is the right academic route to pursue.

-Students can also challenge any of the AP courses, even if that course is not offered in their home school.
-Students wishing to challenge must independently prepare themselves and must notify their school’s Student Services office by January.
+Students can challenge any of the AP courses, even if that course is not offered at their home school.
+Students wishing to challenge must independently prepare themselves and must notify their school’s student services office by January.

-Both the University of Saskatchewan and the University of Regina, along with almost all Canadian universities, grant credit to students earning a score of 4 or 5 in AP courses.
-Most U.S. universities give credit for scores of 3, 4 or 5.
+Both the University of Saskatchewan and the University of Regina, along with almost all Canadian universities, grant credit to students earning a score of four or five in AP courses.
+Most American universities give credit for scores of three, four or five.
 The student’s score is based entirely on either an extended May exam or, in Studio Art, on a portfolio submitted in May.
 This university credit is for a first-year class, which saves students tuition and gives them more flexibility in their timetables.